kaiserschmarm/aws-scaling-threat-detection-workshop/docs/03-detection-and-remediation.md

 By now you’ve received email alerts from the security services you enabled.
 Now what?
 As part of your risk driven detection strategy your organization has decided to prioritize AWS IAM related findings.

+!!! info "When the CloudFormation Stack created in Module 2 is complete, findings may take 15-20 minutes to generate"

 1. Sort through your email alerts and identity an alert related to an AWS IAM principal

     !!! info "Amazon GuardDuty Finding: UnauthorizedAccess:IAMUser/MaliciousIPCaller.Custom"